DollieWP/dollie/readme.txt

 A turn-key solution for WordPress product vendors, agencies and developers to start offering white-labeled cloud services and SaaS/WaaS to their customers.

 == Changelog ==

+= 3.2.1 =
+* Added daily scheduled task to synchronize sites with Dollie dashboard.
+Removed sites from dollie.io panel will automatically get removed from your partner site.

+= 3.2.0 =
+* Client-Deployed Site Permissions.
+Read more: https://getdollie.com/feature-release-client-deployed-site-permissions/
+* One time login token for client sites.
+Starting with this version all the login tokens for client site authentication are unique for better security.

 = 3.1.0 =
 * Dollie now allows you to translate all Form labels, messages and instructions.